Parenting Game Changer: Training Vs Correction

 Kids Get Stuck

 Some children are strong-willed and others are highly emotional.
-Still others have ADHD or complicated challenges resulting from adoption and the list goes on and on.
+Still others have physiological issues or social problems, the list goes on and on.
 The challenges children face can come from a variety of sources including personality, biological differences, past experience, and of course a sin nature that complicates life considerably.

 Jack is ten years old.
 He continually picks on his younger sister.
 It’s frustrating living with Jack because of the tension he creates in family life.
 Mom and Dad have been correcting Jack for years.
 He doesn’t seem to change.
 They set limits but he goes right past the guardrails they’ve set up and continually makes unkind remarks.
 The problem is such a pattern now that Dad and Mom feel like they are correcting all the time.
 The stress in their home is continual.
 The problem?
 Jack is stuck.